ycAbout/yfigure/readme.md

     size, describing the svg size in the format of `size: { width: 400, height: 300 }`.
     margin, describing the margin inside the svg in the format of `margin: { left: 40, top: 40, right: 40, bottom: 40 }`.
     location, describing where to put the graph in the format of `location: 'body', or '#<ID>'`.
+    colors, describing the colors used for positive bars and negative bars in the format of `colors: ['steelblue', '#CC2529']`.
 * @return {} append a bar graph to html.
 * Automatcially handles negative data, plot downwards with a y = 0 grid.